Business confidence falls to lowest level in history thanks to coronavirus

 - Michael Pascoe: What if we never have to pay for the coronavirus stimulus?

-The massive fall in business confidence comes after Treasury released modelling forecasting Australia’s unemployment rate to jump from 5.1 per cent to 10 per cent over the next three months.
+The massive fall in business confidence comes after Treasury released modelling forecasting Australia’s unemployment rate to jump from 5.1 per cent to 10 per cent in the next three months.

 It said the nation’s jobless rate would have tripled to 15 per cent had the government not rolled out its $130 billion JobKeeper program.

-But Mr Koukoulas said Treasury’s figures painted an inaccurate picture of the labour market as they ignored underemployment, which is when an adult is working less than 35 hours a week but wants to work more.
+But Mr Koukoulas said Treasury’s figures painted an inaccurate picture of the labour market as they ignored underemployment – when an adult is working less than 35 hours a week but wants to work more.

 Mr Koukoulas said Australia’s underemployment rate, which last year never dropped below 8.1 per cent, could conceivably rise to 15 per cent during the coronavirus crisis.